KDYao/suppmaterial-20-kundi-logblock/LogBlock/README.md

 ![LogBlock relativecompratio](../figs/Logblock_RelativeCompRatio.jpg)

-### The impact of each prerprocessing heuristic on the compression performance.
+### The impact of each preprocessing heuristic on the compression performance.
 The impact on relative compression ratio from disabling each preprocessing heuristic.
 The y-axis measures the relative compression ratio loss in percentage.
 Bars with a border imply that a statistically significant difference occurs after excluding such a heuristic.
 H1 refers to Extract unique tokens.
 H2 refers to Delta encoding for numbers.
 H3 refers to Build dictionary for repetitive tokens.
 H4 refers to Extract common prefix strings.
 ![LogBlock skip_heuristic_ratio](../figs/LogBlock_SkipStepCompRatioLoss.jpg)